 The juggling act that ensues after your first child is born cannot really be understood or compared to anything else.
 A little person is dependent on you in every way.
 You can’t put him or her away when you are tired and there is no on/off switch.
 Believe me, I’ve looked for one!
 Being tired or having a headache does not get you out of making dinner or caring for them when they have a fever.
 A single woman once said to me, “supposedly, mothers do everything.”
 HA!
 If only she knew!
 Being a mother means being a pediatrician, chef, motivational coach, taxi driver, planner, cleaning person, handyman, shopper, veterinarian, career woman, teacher, cheerleader, and on call 24/7 (even when you are already exhausted).
 The love, delight, joy, frustrations, fears, and anxiety reach epic levels.
 Would I change it during my worst moments?
 No, I pray things will improve and I keep moving forward.

 Being a mother of three young children and approaching 50, I’m feeling the impacts of poor eating habits and spending too much time in front of the computer.
 I’ve also started to see friends and family with health issues which I know will come my way.
 It is time for radical change for me and my children.
 Growing up our main focus in any meal was meat being that there was little of it in Cuba.
-For my parents, being in the US meant having meat available every day, not just eating whatever was currently growing on the farm.
+For my parents, being in the US meant it was possible to have meat available every day, not just eating whatever was currently growing on the farm.
 My siblings and I saw little vegetables on our plates but plenty of meat and rice every day.
 White rice is the Cuban staple.
 It is time to get back to my family’s food roots focused on grown foods rather than processed foods.
+Join me on my journey.